 Select plump fruit that is firm, well coloured and shows no sign of bruising or skin damage.
-Only nonastringent varieties can be eaten raw.
+It is essential to distinguish between astringent and non-astringent varieties.
+Only non-astringent varieties can be eaten raw.

-Depends on the variety.
-Eat fresh like an apple or use in ice creams, cakes or jams.
+Depends on the variety, eat fresh like an apple or used in ice creams, cakes, jams and fruit salad.